dbol55/test1/README.md

 ```

 ## Get help
-* For help regarding this package and code examples visit our <a href="https://developer.fortnox.se/">wiki</a>.
+* For help regarding this package and more code examples visit our <a href="https://developer.fortnox.se/">wiki</a>.
 * For help regarding the main API please visit https://developer.fortnox.se/
 * For help regarding release information visit our <a href="https://developer.fortnox.se/">changelog</a>.
 * For other help about our package please file a <a href="https://developer.fortnox.se/">issue</a>.